GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - will be paid in fiat, exchanged out of RT.
 - Governments don't get tax payments in RT until they stop using fiat.

-So the corporations pay to get the government off our backs, by default, and that will be baked into the price we pay for products as bondholders are weaned off the fiat teet.
+So the corporations pay to get the government off our backs, by default, and that will be baked into the price we pay for products as bondholders are weaned off the fiat teat.

 ---